- 1 Top 7 Best Pipe Wrench Reviews

 Fatigue is a major issue when it comes to working with hand tools.
 This Ridgid 18-in Aluminum Straight Pipe Wrench is the perfect solution if traditional heavier pipe wrenches are a problem for you.
 We’ve nominated this model as our Honorable Mention because of its lightweight construction that makes it weigh 40% less than traditional heavy-duty pipe wrenches of the same size.

 You’ll like that this wrench can accommodate pipe diameters from one to two inches and can support pipe capacities of up to two and a half inches.
 We also like the non-stick adjustment nut and the self-cleaning threads which makes maintenance a breeze between projects.
+Ridgid makes many different types of home improvement tools, including some of the best pipe wrenches on the market today like the 14-inch Aluminum Pipe Wrench.
+It’s shorter than the 18-inch listed above, but it’s even more manageable as a handheld tool and still maintains that sturdy professional quality.
 This is a tool that is used as often as the best corded drill in homes.

 #3 Ridgid 31000 6″ Pipe Wrench